Lucile Lawrence: Career

-She appeared as harp soloist with the Cleveland Orchestra, the Chicago Symphony, the Chamber Orchestra of Boston, the Conductorless Orchestra, the George Barrere Ensemble, the Coolidge Festival of Chamber Music, in duo-recital with Carlos Salzedo and in the New York Trio with Frances Blaisdell and Seymour Barab.
-She premiered Salzedo's Concerto for Harp and Seven Winds and recorded it as well.
-She later performed for several years in the symphony orchestra of Radio City Music Hall, and in the 1950s on television in the Firestone Orchestra.
-She was a sought-after orchestral harpist, turning down full-time positions with top orchestras (New York Philharmonic, Philadelphia Orchestra, Metropolitan Opera) to remain a free-lance artist and teacher.
-As such, she made many recordings under the baton of Leopold Stokowski.
+She appeared as harp soloist with the Cleveland Orchestra, the Chicago Symphony, the Chamber Orchestra of Boston, the Conductorless Orchestra, the George Barrere Ensemble, the Coolidge Festival of Chamber Music, in duo-recital with Salzedo and in the New York Trio with Frances Blaisdell and Seymour Barab.
+She premiered and recorded Salzedo's Concerto for Harp and Seven Winds.
+She performed in the symphony orchestra of Radio City Music Hall, and in the 1950s on television in the Firestone Orchestra.
+She made many recordings under the baton of Leopold Stokowski.

-While she was married to Salzedo, they made a summer trip to Europe to fulfill concert engagements and met with Maurice Ravel.
-She recalled performing his Introduction et Allegro for him and receiving his instructions on how to perform it.
-Salzedo presented to Ravel his arrangement of the well-known Sonatina as a trio for flute, cello, and harp.
-They quoted Ravel's response as, 'Why didn't I think of that?'
-It was agreed that upon their return the next summer, Ravel would compose a harp concerto.
-The next year, Salzedo decided he needed to start a summer teaching center rather than make another trip to France, even though it meant foregoing the promise of a concerto for harp by Ravel.
-Instead, the Salzedos purchased a house in Camden, Maine, remodeled it with interior decoration by the renowned designer Jules Bouy, and launched the Salzedo Summer Harp Colony, which continued into the late 1990s.
-The harp solos in orchestral works by Ravel may provide a clue as to what kind of work he might have composed.
+While married to Salzedo, they made a summer trip to Europe to fulfill concert engagements and met composer Maurice Ravel.
+She performed his Introduction et Allegro and received his instructions on how to perform it.
+It was agreed that on their return the next summer, Ravel would compose a harp concerto.
+However, instead the next year, they purchased a house in Camden, Maine, and launched the Salzedo Summer Harp Colony, which continued into the late 1990s.

-Lawrence was a dedicated teacher for most of her life, an idealist and a pedagogue, publishing several methods and texts on harp as well as collections of music for performing.
-The Method for the Harp by Lawrence and Salzedo was her idea, to assist with teaching.
-In creating it, she created a powerful tool for learning through a modern approach and modern music, and the best description of Salzedo's influential teaching.
-This began a collaborative partnership of several books.
-The Salzedo Method, as it is referred to, is perhaps the most widely used harp method book of the 20th Century.
-It is a deliberate break, in some aspects, with the traditional French approach found in methods by contemporaries such as Renie.
-It is more of a leap directly from the popular Universal Method of Bochsa into the Modern age, bypassing the late-romantic period altogether.